tremp-m/flutter_timer_async_and_parallels/README.md

 [![build](https://github.com/felangel/bloc/workflows/build/badge.svg)](https://github.com/felangel/bloc/actions)

-# flutter_timer
+# flutter_timer_async_and_parallels

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an example of difference between asynchrony and parallelism in Dart (https://habr.com/ru/post/541890/).

 A few resources to get you started if this is your first Flutter project: